BUSY LIFESTYLES

 Habit Formation with a Beginner’s Mind

-Habit formation is a process that many people struggle with, especially when they set lofty goals like New Year’s resolutions.
-We start with enthusiasm, but after a few failures, we often slip into guilt, sham e, or a belief that we lack discipline.
+Habit formation is a process that we all struggle with and at some point, a process we have “failed” at.
+Think about all those New Year’s resolutions.
+We start with enthusiasm, but after a few failures, we slip into guilt, shame, or a belief that we lack the necessary discipline and return to our old habits.
 This is the expert’s mind at work—convinced that failure is final, and that we are not capable of creating new, healthier habits.
+When we adopt a beginner’s mind, we approach habit formation with curiosity and non-judgment.
+We recognize that failure is part of the learning process, and instead of giving up, we begin again.
+We keep beginning again without judgement or self-critisism.

-Mindfulness can support this practice by helping us become aware of the negative thoughts that often arise when we stumble.
+Mindfulness can support new habit formation by helping us become aware of the negative thoughts that often arise when we stumble.
 These thoughts might sound like “I’ll never be able to stick to this” or “I’m just not good at this.”By cultivating mindfulness, we can observe these thoughts without letting them control us, breaking the cycles that keep us stuck in stress and overload.
 With awareness, we can replace these negative beliefs with more supportive thoughts and behaviors that align with our health goals.
+This is the beginner’s mind activating.
+When we stumble, we reflect and begin again.

 A Fresh Start with Self-Care